molstar/molstar/docs/extensions/mvs/README.md

 A complete list of supported node types and their parameters is described by the [MVS tree schema](./mvs-tree-schema.md).

+An OpenAPI JSON schema is avalaible in [molviewspec-v1-openapi-schema.json](./molviewspec-v1-openapi-schema.json).

 ### Encoding

 #### MVSJ